MarioLisbona/CA-T1A3-terminal-app/README.md

 When the application starts the user will be able to choose between creating a new database or using an existing one.
 Once a database is selected, a user_id variable is initialised.
 The contents of the database are passed to a variable using the TinyDB `.all()` method.
 This variable is then iterated over to find the last or highest ID.
 This is incremented by one to allow the new user ID assignments to not class with existing ones.

-- If/elif statments to create a new databser or open an existing one.
+- If/elif statments to create a new database or open an existing one.
-- mock-data.json has pre entered contacts to allow teh marker/educator to play aroud with the features without having to enter data manually.
+- mock-data.json has pre entered contacts to allow the marker/educator to play around with the features without having to enter data manually.

 ```py
 #user .all method to assign contents of database to contact variable